muzammilshaik/secsys/_posts/2025-07-30-KubeKickstart.md

 This demonstrates how containers within the same Pod can communicate and share data.
 To test this setup, you can deploy fake or real MySQL and Redis services, apply the manifest using `kubectl apply -f file.yaml`, and then run `kubectl logs webapp-pod -c log-collector` to see the log output.

-## 💾 Kubernetes Storage: PVs, PVCs, and StorageClasses
+## 💾 k8s: PVs, PVCs, and StorageClasses

 Managing storage in Kubernetes is a distinct challenge from managing compute resources.
 Kubernetes provides a robust storage system through Persistent Volumes (PVs), Persistent Volume Claims (PVCs), and Storage Classes to abstract the details of how storage is provided from how it is consumed.